-My concern is the house next door at a second second second had an estate sale and will likely be for sale in near future.
+My concern is the house next door at the house next door at the house had an estate sale and will likely be for sale in near future.
 My concern is STR with restrictions do not equal a family who goes to work everyday and desires a quiet and safe neighborhood to come home to every night.
 Bad neighbors are the worst thing to ruin a person's life: my experience before I came to our wonderful neighborhood in 2009.